pinkeshroy/pinkeshroy/README.md

 🔭 I’m currently working as a Full Stack Developer at **Priyam Innovations**
 🌱 I’m expanding my skills in **AWS, Docker, and scalable app architecture**
-👨‍💻 All of my projects are available at [https://pinkeshkumar.in](https://pinkeshkumar.in)
 📫 Reach me at: **pinkeshyadav9661@gmail.com**

 ---